Bibbleboop/My-100-Days-of-Coding/My Log.md

- # 100 Days Of Code - My Log
+ # 100 Days Of Code - My Log (Days with no progress will not be counted - hence 100 days is longer than 100 calendar days)
  https://www.100daysofcode.com/

 ### Day 0: 13th June 2024